 The idea of layering is to be regularly removing and adding layers during activities outside in order to keep your body temperature balanced.
 A balanced body temperature will keep you comfortable and ensure you can focus on what really matters like the next pitch in front of you.

-The Three Main Layers of the Layering System
+The Three Main Layers of Layering Clothes

 This layering system consists of three main layers – base layer, mid-layer and outer/shell layer.
 Each layer has its own function and will contribute to a comfortable, balanced body temperature for the duration of your activity.